shpokas-io/OCasino/README.md

 - Transaction and Betting empty pages should display CTA to start betting instead of default error message.

 - Missing proper UI/UX for Footer

+- In Transactions card there is a bug -> type: BET it should be Lost

+- User balance should display euro sign instead if words

+- Recent bets should have CTA as well instead of not bets message for better UX